anytech/conn-monitor/README.md

 # conn-monitor

-Automatic connection flood monitor and blocker for Linux web servers.
+**DDoS Protection for Linux Servers** - Automatic connection flood detection and IP blocking.

+Stop DDoS attacks in real-time. conn-monitor detects and blocks malicious IPs and botnets automatically, protecting your web server from connection floods, HTTP floods, and distributed denial-of-service attacks.

-Monitors active TCP connections on ports 80/443 and automatically blocks IP addresses or /16 subnets that exceed configurable thresholds.
-Designed for servers behind Cloudflare with proper whitelisting to prevent false positives.
+Monitors active TCP connections on configurable ports (default 80/443) and automatically blocks IP addresses or /16 subnets that exceed configurable thresholds.
+Works standalone or behind Cloudflare with proper whitelisting to prevent false positives.

 ## Features